emqx/cloud-docs/en_US/rule_engine/rule_engine_save_clickhouse_cloud.md

 ## Test

-1. Use [MQTT X](https://mqttx.app/) to simulate reporting temperature and humidity data.
+1. Use [MQTTX](https://mqttx.app/) to simulate reporting temperature and humidity data.

    You need to replace broker.emqx.io with the deployment connection address you have created and add the client-side authentication information in the EMQX Cloud console.